revvy02/MockNetwork/README.md

 MockNetwork serves to replicate specific behavior of Roblox's RemoteEvent and RemoteFunction instances such as the following:

 **Queueing**
-Firing a remote will queue the request on the receiving side until a handler is set or a connection is made
+\nFiring a remote will queue the request on the receiving side until a handler is set or a connection is made

 **Mutates Instance Keys in Tables**
-Passing a table that has an instance as keys will result in the key being converted to a string
+\nPassing a table that has an instances as keys will result in the keys being converted to strings

 ## Examples
 **Using the Server class**
-Can be used if you want to test behavior for multiple different clients
+\nCan be used if you want to test behavior for multiple different clients

 ```lua
 local server = MockNetwork.Server.new({"user1", "user2"})